 BAFTAs Hit and Miss

 I am well aware that I have been severely (and I do mean SEVERELY) neglecting this poor blog.
 Like a favourite friend that suddenly falls out of favour, I was posting every single day at first and now it seems I have absolutely no time to write and this is just not right.
 What with a full time job, buying a house, planning a wedding and sorting out my fiance’s accounts, I feel as if there are no spare moments to spend on my blog.
+I never knew house buying would be so stressful!
+I’ve still not decided exactly where I would like to live so I’ve just been looking on websites like Willam Pitt to see what’s on the market at the minute.
+I’m just so busy!
 So what I have decided to give up for Lent (and I’ve never given up anything before due to my none-existent will power) is making excuses not to write my blog.

 So, on Sunday I stayed up later than my usual 9 o’clock bed time (yes, I am THAT rock ‘n’ roll) to watch the BAFTAs.
 Well, when I say stayed up, what I really mean is got into bed with a hot chocolate and put it on the TV.
 Although I have watched a fair amount of the films that were nominated this year, unlike previous years (Argo, Les Miserables, Lincoln – all thanks to my fiance’s cinema pass and Orange Wednesdays), this was not the reason that I wanted to watch.
 Yes, you guessed it, it was all about the dresses for me.